What You Should Know about Your Health Insurance Options During Open Enrollment

 Employers may be able to help if you are having financial difficulty with an employer-based health plan.
 Speak with your benefits department and explain your situation to see if accommodations can be made.

 If you’re an MSK patient, visit our Insurance & Assistance page to learn more about which insurance plans participate with MSK and about our financial assistance and co-pay assistance programs.
-You can also contact your doctor’s office and ask to speak with a Patient Financial Services patient access coordinator to discuss your coverage.
+You can also contact your doctor’s office and ask to speak with Patient Financial Navigators to discuss your coverage.